genicos/nn_gui/README.md

 # To run on local host
     In this directory:

-    First, enter pip enviroment
-    $ pipenv shell

-    Then run it
     $ uvicorn api:app --reload

     Once you're done
     Ctrl-C to kill process

-    Then exit the pip enviroment
-    $ exit

 # To see a change youve made